craftingcity/The-Known-World/ORGANIZATION/Faction Turn 104W.md

 ### Barthalamule's Thieves
 ### Cobalt's Thieves
 ### Orcus Loyalists
-> Across the Desert, hundreds of nomads desert their
+> Across the Desert, hundreds of nomads desert their clans, compelled for plans yet unrealized.
+They gather in the south, out of range of the indignant Claws of the Golden Repository of Greed, and overbearing to Cobalt opposition.
+For what purpose, the world doth yet unknow.
+Yet.

 ### Sanguine Feast
 ### Lost Wanderers
 ### Actstow